Kevin Carter (song): Background and composition

-The subject of the lyric was the 1994 Pulitzer Prize-winning professional photographer Kevin Carter who was awarded for his image The Vulture and the Little Girl, taken in what is now South Sudan.
+The subject of the lyrics was the 1994 Pulitzer Prize-winning professional photographer Kevin Carter who was awarded for his image The Vulture and the Little Girl, taken in what is now South Sudan.
 Carter was troubled by the balance of his professional responsibilities with moral considerations, leading to his suicide by carbon monoxide poisoning at the age of 33.

-The song's unusual feel can be attributed in part to the track being composed in open G tuning (as opposed to standard guitar tuning), which is commonly used in the playing of slide and bottleneck guitars.
-On the record, however, it is played with a Fender Jazzmaster.

-The jagged, descending chords of the verses lead into a lush extended middle section, which further points to experimental songwriting while also linking back to the spiky music on the band's previous album, The Holy Bible.
+Lead singer and guitarist James Dean Bradfield tuned his Fender Jazzmaster to open G tuning, which is commonly used in the playing of slide and bottleneck guitars.
+The jagged, descending chords of the verses lead into a lush extended middle section, including a trumpet solo played by Sean Moore, which further points to experimental songwriting while also linking back to the spiky music on the band's previous album, The Holy Bible.
 James Dean Bradfield has said of the song, "It's quite a scratchy sound, but it's kind of complicated in its own humble way."

-Along with "Elvis Impersonator: Blackpool Pier", it was one of two new tracks that he played on an acoustic guitar to the songs' lyricist, Richey Edwards, shortly before he disappeared.
+Along with "Elvis Impersonator: Blackpool Pier", it was one of two new tracks that Bradfield played on an acoustic guitar to the songs' lyricist, Richey Edwards, shortly before he disappeared.

 Release

 The song reached number nine on the UK Singles Chart on 12 October 1996, giving them a third straight top-ten hit, remaining in the charts for eight weeks.
 The song's lyrics were written solely by missing band-member Richey Edwards.
-The trumpet solo played by Sean Moore, has been used as the theme music to the ITV Wales current affairs programme Wales This Week.
+The trumpet solo has been used as the theme music to the ITV Wales current affairs programme Wales This Week.

 The CD included "Horses Under Starlight", "Sepia" and "First Republic", while the cassette included an acoustic version of "Everything Must Go".

 The second of the three other tracks, "Sepia", is a reference to the final scene of the film, Butch Cassidy and the Sundance Kid, where the two main characters are shown in freeze frame, which then is colourised to sepia tone.
 The lyrics also appear to reflect some of Nicky Wire's raw emotion following the disappearance of his close friend and bandmate.

 The Butch Cassidy connection is also referenced in their song "Australia" (which is where the characters from the film say they will go next, directly before the 'Sepia' sequence), and the decision to record "Raindrops Keep Fallin' on My Head" for the War Child charity compilation The Help Album.
 This track was replaced by a single release of the track "Further Away" in Japan.